arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d08.md

 ---

-MEDITATION: Keys 2, 11, 17, 14.
+MEDITATION: Keys 2, 11, 7, 14.
 I recollect my true place in the universal order.
 My faith is immovable.
 It is ever victorious.
-MY TRUE SELF TRANSMUTES EVERY SEMBLANCE OF ADVERSITY INTO A MOANS FOR THE PERFECT MANIFESTATION OF MY HEART’S DESIRE.
+MY TRUE SELF TRANSMUTES EVERY SEMBLANCE OF ADVERSITY INTO A MEANS FOR THE PERFECT MANIFESTATION OF MY HEART’S DESIRE.